Campus Improvement Plan

 Problem Statements Identifying Family and Community Engagement Needs

-Problem Statement 1: During the 2023-2024 school year, Northbrook Middle School has had little to no parent involved (involvement defined as academic decision-making) with the campus.
-Root Cause: Northbrook Middle School failed to provide multiple opportunities (committees, parent meetings, curriculum nights, surveys) to engage families in the children's learning during the school year.
+Root Cause: Northbrook Middle School did not provide enough opportunities (committees, parent meetings, curriculum nights, surveys) for parents to share their input and engage in their children's learning during the school year.

-Problem Statement 2: During the 2023-2024 school year, Northbrook Middle School families lack strategies to assist their students meet grade level expectations in core content areas.
-Root Cause: Northbrook Middle School failed to provide opportunities for families to better understand campus grading standards, STAAR scores, and intervention opportunities for students that struggle.
+Root Cause: Northbrook Middle School failed to provide opportunities for families to better understand campus grading standards, STAAR scores, and intervention opportunities for students that struggled

 Goal 1: Student Achievement